alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 ### Training Classifier

 Now we are ready to train classifier using  extracted features.
-I've tried a couple of classifier and it apperared that SVM provides best accuracy with same features set
+I've tried a couple of classifiers and it apperared that SVM provides best accuracy with same features set

 | Classiifier         | Accuracy      | Training time | Predction Time |
 |:-------------------:|:-------------:|:-------------:| :--------------: